Vector Field-Guided Learning Predictive Control for Motion Planning of Mobile Robots with Uncertain Dynamics: Related Work

 \section{Related Work}

-We first discuss several modeling methods and then present a literature review on popular MPC and MBRL approaches for the safety control of systems with uncertain dynamics.
+We first discuss several modeling methods and then present a literature review on MPC and learning-based approaches for motion planning of robots with uncertain dynamics.

 \emph{Data-driven modeling}.
-Current advanced data-driven modeling methods include least-squares\cite{vicente2020linear}, recurrent neural networks (NNs)\cite{8574962}, multi-layer perception (MLP)\cite{spielberg2019neural}, neural networks\cite{da2020modelling}, etc. As a linear operator, the Koopman operator-based modeling methods\cite{schmid2010dynamic,williams2015data,kevrekidis2016kernel,zhang2022robust} can establish linear time-invariant system dynamics.
+Current advanced data-driven modeling methods include least-squares\cite{vicente2020linear}, recurrent neural networks (NNs)\cite{8574962}, multi-layer perception (MLP)\cite{spielberg2019neural}, neural networks\cite{da2020modelling}, etc. As a linear operator, the Koopman operator-based modeling methods\cite{schmid2010dynamic},\cite{williams2015data},\cite{kevrekidis2016kernel} can establish linear time-invariant system dynamics.
 Impressed by such a property, dynamic mode decomposition (DMD)\cite{schmid2010dynamic}, extended DMD (EDMD)\cite{williams2015data}, and kernel-based DMD\cite{kevrekidis2016kernel} have received much attention in recent years.
 However, the modeling performance of the Koopman operator relies heavily on the observable function design.
-Consequently, approaches using NNs for automated observable function construction \cite{li2017extended,lusch2018deep,otto2019linearly} were proposed to improve the modeling accuracy and have been validated to be effective through numerical simulations.
-To improve the modeling accuracy, Xiao et al. \cite{xiao2022deep} proposed a deep Koopman operator method for identifying linear time-invariant vehicle dynamic models to track reference velocities.
-Additionally, vehicle control experiments were conducted in \cite{xiao2023ddk} to validate the effectiveness of the deep direct Koopman (DDK) method.
-Unlike these works, we further consider improving the online adaptability of offline-trained dynamics models by learning the uncertain dynamics of the offline-trained Koopman model.
+Consequently, approaches using NNs for automated observable function construction \cite{lusch2018deep,otto2019linearly} were proposed and have been validated to be effective through numerical simulations.
+To improve the modeling accuracy, Xiao et al. \cite{xiao2023ddk} proposed a deep direct Koopman (DDK) method for identifying linear time-invariant vehicle dynamic models.
+Unlike these, we further consider improving the online adaptability of offline-trained dynamics models by learning the uncertain dynamics of the offline-trained Koopman model.